USCIS Interviews: Why Proper Identification and Documentation Matter

 3. Lost Your Green Card?
 Get a Replacement or ADIT Stamp

-4. U.S. Citizen Sponsors should produce originals of all documents relating to their status.
+4. U.S. Citizen Sponsors should produce originals of ALL documents relating to their status (not just a Birth Certificate or U.S. Passport).

 Lately, I have noticed that USCIS officers are requesting U.S. Citizen sponsors to produce all of the documentation relating to their status as U.S. Citizens.
 Thus:

-- Naturalized U.S. Citizens should produce the original N-550 Certificate of Naturalization AND valid U.S. Passport, if they have one;
+• Naturalized U.S. Citizens should produce the original N-550 Certificate of Naturalization AND a valid U.S. Passport, if they have one;

-- U.S. Citizens who acquired their U.S. citizenship by birth abroad to a U.S. Citizen parent or parents should be prepared to produce their Birth Certificate, their Department of State Form FS-240 (Report of Birth Abroad of a Citizen of the United States) AND their U.S. Passport, if they have one; and
+• U.S. Citizens who acquired their U.S. citizenship by birth abroad to a U.S. Citizen parent or parents should be prepared to produce their Birth Certificate, their Department of State Form FS-240 (Report of Birth Abroad of a Citizen of the United States) AND a U.S. Passport, if they have one; and

-- U.S. Citizens who derived Citizenship (from a parent) should also produce a certified copy of their Birth Certificate, their Certificate of U.S. Citizenship (Form N-560) AND their U.S. Passport, if they have one.
+• U.S. Citizens who derived Citizenship (from a parent) should also produce a certified copy of their Birth Certificate, their Certificate of U.S. Citizenship (Form N-560) AND a valid U.S. Passport, if they have one.

 Final Thoughts